 sell fewer books and net the same amount as they would through a traditional publisher.
 Add to this, the lack of contractual obligations, maintaining full

 ownership and control of the book, makes self-publishing an attractive option for many writers.

-authors and the occasional best seller, with the other marginally profitable books making enough to keep the publishers in business and pay the overhead.
+the occasional best seller, with the other marginally profitable books making enough to keep the publishers in business and pay the overhead.

 With traditional publishing, most rights to the author’s work are owned by the publisher for the contract period.
 Sometimes the book won't be released for